 The junior and senior bands performed at the Area Music for Youth Festival, which was part of the National MFY (Music For Youth), during March 1995.
 Thirty students gave a moving performance of "Tears in Heaven", followed by a lively "Deepy Dippy", which the audience throughly appreciated.
 The high standard of the band was largely due to the committment of the music director, Mrs Rocca, and the large number of peripatetic staff teaching such a range of instruments.

-"Reputed to be the Best" from Chatterbox Magazine...
+From Ruth Montgomery: "Reputed to be the Best" from Chatterbox Magazine:

-Joining disabled musicians from Denmark, Thailand, Spain, Austria, Japan, and the USA, Ruth Monthgomery (flute), and Bryony Booth (clarinet) will be jetting off to Moscow at the beginning of September for a week at the Moscow Conservatoire.
-The Classical Music Centre Ltd and Menatep Bank have established an international foundation with the aim of using art and culture to integrate disabled children into Russian Society.
+Joining disabled musicians from Denmark, Thailand, Spain, Austria, Japan, and the USA, Ruth Monthgomery (flute), and Bryony Booth (clarinet) went to Moscow at the beginning of September for a week at the Moscow Conservatoire.
+The Classical Music Centre Ltd and Menatep Bank established an international foundation with the aim of using art and culture to integrate disabled children into Russian Society.

 Vladislav Tererina (international concert pianist) had travelled worldwide but did not encounter other deaf musicians.
 At the recommendation of Evelyn Glennie he heard about the Mary Hare pupils, and selected Ruth and Bryony for this exciting opportunity.

-After a week of master classes and rehersals, in a concert at the Grand Hall of the Conservatoire, Ruth will perform the obligato of "Jesu, Joy of Man's Desiring" by Bach with an orchestra and a 100 male voice choir.
-Ruth with Bryony will also play the "Air" from Handel's "Water Music" in a Russian Quintet.
-Montserrat Caballe and other international artistes will attend and take part.
+After a week of master classes and rehersals, in a concert at the Grand Hall of the Conservatoire, Ruth performed the obligato of "Jesu, Joy of Man's Desiring" by Bach with an orchestra and a 100 male voice choir.
+Ruth with Bryony also played the "Air" from Handel's "Water Music" in a Russian Quintet.
+Montserrat Caballe and other international artistes were in attendence.

 On Thursday 4th June 1998, the Mary Hare School Band went to the "Anvil" in Basingstoke to perform in a concert put on by the King Singers and Evelyn Glennie, which was part of their "Street Songs" tour around Britain.